310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 ……i took too long to realize that.

-“the blue flames are the mark of mystery. i have come from the blue sea~”
+“the blue flame is the mark of mystery. i have come from the blue sea~”

 “and now, i’m here with all of you, living on land! ryusei blue—shinkai kanata!”
 {% endbubble %}